 Meet the Team: JA Perry

-As the Grants Project Coordinator, JA arranges the content building for all the curricula on ASSISTments!
+As a Project Coordinator, JA arranges the content building for all the curricula on ASSISTments!
 Read more about JA's background and passion for education.

 Tell me a little about your background.

 I grew up a very curious boy, in love with dissecting the world to gain understanding of how it all fits together.
 I spent most of my childhood with my bare feet in the soil, mulch and peat of New England woods or splashing around in whatever body of water (or mud) I could find.
 To this day I maintain that spirit of inquiry and my connectedness to nature.
 "I feel so strongly that deep and simple is far more essential than shallow and complex.” ~Fred Rogers.
 I earned my BS in Communications at Worcester State.

 I began my career in the manufacturing industry performing many tasks.
 From grinding the beveled metal edge into a newly produced paint scraper, to operating fork trucks and large 1,000 feet-per-minute slitting equipment.
 I did my fair share of industrial cleaning and painting too.
 I then moved to the business side of manufacturing.
 I worked in corporate communications and went on to Web content development where I developed and supported web content for an award-winning company website.
 In another role, I provided support for manufactured products and development of custom products.
 I managed a portfolio of 425 accounts valued in excess of $11 million in annual sales.